 May Lord bless each one of us.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Tags: brazil, brazilian pastor, church, church members, dorothy, dorothy and gordon, dorothy gartrells, dorothy gartrells sending, dorothy gartrells sending and support, elder in the church, gartrells sending, gartrells sending and support, gordon, gordon and dorothy, gordon and dorothy gartrells, gordon and dorothy gartrells sending, gordon gartrell, presbyterian church, são paulo, sending and support
+Tags: church, church in governador, church in governador mangabeira, continue to support, dorothy, dorothy gartrells, dorothy gartrells sending, dorothy gartrells sending and support, gartrells sending, gartrells sending and support, gordon and dorothy, gordon and dorothy gartrells, gordon and dorothy gartrells sending, gordon gartrell, governador mangabeira, lay leaders, people, place of service, presbyterian church, sending and support